MAchine eXecutable Collision regulations for Marine Autonomous Systems

 Captain Zakirul Bhuiyan, Senior Lecturer, Research Development and Consultancy, Bridge Simulation

-Captain Zakirul Bhuiyan is co-investigator on the project and is directly involved in designing the simulator test scenarios and dissemination of the project.
-Zakirul has over 25 years' maritime industry experience and his time at sea was mainly spent in world-wide trade, which gave him a wide range of experience of navigation, operation of vessels and management of multicultural and multinational crews.
+Captain Zakirul Bhuiyan has over 30 years' maritime industry experience.
+His time at sea was mainly spent in worldwide trade, which gave him a wide range of experience of navigation, operation of vessels and management of multicultural and multinational crews.

-Zakirul's most recent achievements include representing Warsash at various professional venues organised by the Nautical Institute, RIN, MCA, IMO, IHO, MAIB, MNTB, UKHO, OCIMF and different shipping companies.
-He has been invited as a speaker for numerous international conferences, and his articles on ECDIS, e-Navigation, autonomous ships and simulation training have been published in a number of international journals and publications.
-He has been invited to join the UK delegation to the IMO HTW (Human Element, Training and Watchkeeping) sub-committee sessions as a member of several drafting and working groups in 2015 and 2016.
-He sits on a number of industry working groups such as a member of UK MASRWG (Marine Autonomous Systems Regulatory Working Group) and Society of Maritime Industries, UK.
-Being a Fellow of the Nautical Institute and Royal Institute of Navigation, he has established good networks in the wider maritime community.
+Zakirul’s most recent achievements include representing Solent University at various professional venues.
+He has been invited as a speaker for numerous international conferences, and his articles on ECDIS, e-navigation, autonomous ships, and simulation training have been published in a number of international journals and publications.
+He has been invited to join the UK delegation to the IMO HTW (Human Element, Training and Watchkeeping) sub-committee sessions as a member of several drafting and working groups.
+He sits on a number of industry working groups such as UK MASRWG (Marine Autonomous Systems Regulatory Working Group), MNTB, and Society of Maritime Industries UK.
+Being a Senior Fellow of the UK Higher Education Academy and Fellow of the Nautical Institute and Royal Institute of Navigation, Zakirul has established good networks in the wider maritime community.

 Captain Ivor Salter, Senior Lecturer, Petrochemical